felicity-borg/BatchSparkScoringPredictiveMaintenance/README.md

  3. **Training** takes a subset of the complete data and constructs a model we can use to predict future outcomes.
 For solution 1, The model is stored in the Databricks DBFS for use by the scoring notebook.
 For solution 2, this notebook also details how to use MLFlow APIs to register the model on Azure Machine Learning and build an Azure Container Image for model deployment.

  4. **Scoring** uses a different subset of the data, including data not yet collected to predict the current and future state of the machine.
 The model results are stored back onto the Databricks DBFS.
-The main scoring notebook—`4_Scoring_Pipeline` notebook runs two external notebooks:

- * `2_Feature_Engineering` creates a scoring data set with 2 different input parameters than in the training dataset.
-The scoring data is written to the Azure Databricks Data store.

-* `4a_Model_Scoring` will score the data with the machine learning model created with `3_Model_Building_And_training`.
-The results data is written to the Azure Databricks Data store.
-Once this notebook is run, you can optionally examine the scored results data with the`4b_Model_Scoring_Evaluation` notebook.

 # Prerequisites